bip1n/Web_Technology/README.md

-This codes are the lab assignment of our subject Web-Technology.
+These codes are the lab assignment of our subject Web-Technology.